TIYRaleigh/TIY-Temp-Java-Curriculum/Assignments/Terminal Velocity.md

 2. Clone the GitHub repository you created for this assignment into your projects directory.
 This should create a new directory for this assignment.
 3. List the contents of your projects directory and use the redirect operator to output the results to a file named `list-projects-directory.txt` in the assignment's directory.
 3. In the assignment's directory use one of the command line text editors to create a new file.
 Write your favorite family-friendly joke in the new file and save it as `joke.txt`.
 5. Output your current working directory to a file named `workingDirectory.txt` in the assignment's directory.
 6. Copy your `hosts` file into the assignment's directory.
 7. There is a command called `date` that is not covered in the class materials.
 Use a command line tool to figure out how the `date` command works.
 8. Using the `date` command, output the number of seconds since the [epoch](https://en.wikipedia.org/wiki/Unix_time) to a file named `date.txt`.
 9. List only the files with a `.txt` file extension and output the results into a file named `list of txt files.txt`.
-10. Create a new file named `where-is-my-java.txt` and write into it the path to the `java` and `javac` executables.
+10. Create a new file named `where-is-my-java.txt`.
+File the path of the `java` and `javac` executables and copy them into the `where-is-my-java.txt` file.
 Please make it clear which is which.
 10. Add all of these files into the Git staging area.
 11. Commit these files.
 Be sure to provide a meaningful commit message.
 12. Copy and paste your command history from terminal into a new file named `terminal-history-for-this-assignment.txt`